allegro/bigflow/docs/cli.md

 ## Running jobs and workflows

-`bigflow run` command lets you run a job or a workflow for a given `runtime`,
+`bigflow run` command lets you run a job or a workflow for a given `runtime`.

-It simply takes your local source code and runs it directly on GCP, without deploying to Composer.
+It runs your source code on your local machine (without deploying it to Airflow/Composer).

-Typically, `bigflow run` is used for local development as a quick way to execute your code on GCP.
+Typically, `bigflow run` is used for local development because it's the simplest way to execute a workflow.
-`bigflow run` is not recommended for executing workflows on production, because:
+It's not recommended to be used on production, because:

 * It's driven from a local machine.
 If you kill or suspend a `bigflow run` process, what happens on GCP is undefined.
 * It uses [local authentication](#authentication-methods) so it relies on permissions of your Google account.